Gov. Gavin Newsom issues executive order for removal of homeless encampments in California - KESQ

 “Our city encampment teams and street outreach staff have been going out every day to bring people indoors, and to clean and clear encampments,” spokesperson Parisa Safarzadeh told CNN in a statement.
 “This is why we are seeing a five year low in the City’s tent count on our streets.”

+There were still 45,253 homeless people counted in the city and 75,312 people unhoused in the county, the authority reported.

+Los Angeles Mayor Karen Bass at the time called the Supreme Court decision unfortunate and warned of wide-ranging implications for cities across the country, including “a new wave of criminalization” against the homeless.

-Last month, Newsom praised the Supreme Court decision, saying it “provides state and local officials the definitive authority to implement and enforce policies to clear unsafe encampments from our streets.”
+But Newsom last month praised the high court’s ruling, saying it “provides state and local officials the definitive authority to implement and enforce policies to clear unsafe encampments from our streets.”

 “This decision removes the legal ambiguities that have tied the hands of local officials for years and limited their ability to deliver on common-sense measures to protect the safety and well-being of our communities,” Newsom added.